Sarvandani/How-to-join-multiple-SAC-file-to-make-one-SAC-file/README.md

 A display of data for every single signal of SAC file and merged SAC file can be found in the folder.

 Please cite our article:

-Seismic Ambient Noise Imaging of a Quasi-Amagmatic Ultra-Slow Spreading Ridge,
+MM Sarvandani, E Kästle, L Boschi, S Leroy, M Cannat, Seismic Ambient Noise Imaging of a Quasi-Amagmatic Ultra-Slow Spreading Ridge,

-MM Sarvandani, E Kästle, L Boschi, S Leroy, M Cannat Remote Sensing 13 (14), 2811
+Remote Sensing 13 (14), 2811